ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 ### Collection specific function deletion handling

-* ETL is triggered any time a document is updated or deleted in a collection where ETL is set.
+ETL is triggered any time a document is created, updated, or deleted in a collection where ETL is set.

-* To define deletion handling for a specific collection, use the following signature that checks if the document was deleted or updated in the source database.
+To define deletion handling when the source and destination collections are the same, use the following sample.
-  If it was deleted in the source and the `return` is set to `true`, it will also be deleted in the destination without loading a replacement.

-* If the `return` is set to `false`, or if the document was not deleted, the document in the destination will not be deleted.
-Because of the difference in collections, the update will result in a new version being stored in addition to the older ones.

 {CODE-BLOCK:javascript}
 function deleteDocumentsOf<CollectionName>Behavior(docId, deleted) {
+    // If any document in the specified source collection is modified but is not deleted,
+    // then the ETL will not send a delete command to the destination.
+    if (deleted == false)
-   return [true | false];
+    return [false];
+    // If the source document was deleted, the destination will also be deleted and there will be no replacement. else return true;
 }
 {CODE-BLOCK/}

-Alternately, the following signature will not check if the document was deleted.

-Leaving out the `delete` parameter will trigger the command regardless of whether the source document was deleted.
+Alternately, leaving out the `deleted` parameter will not allow you to check if the source document was deleted and will trigger the command regardless of whether the source document was deleted.

-This means that if a source document was updated, but not deleted, it will be deleted in the destination before the updated document is loaded to replace it if `return` is set to `true`.
+* This means that if `return` is `true` and
+  if a source document was updated, but not deleted,
+  it will be deleted in the destination before the updated document with a new ID is loaded to replace the previous one.
+   * If the source document was deleted, the destination will also be deleted and there will be no replacement.

-If it is set to `false`, a 'historical' list of the documents will accumulate in the destination collection every time the source document is updated.
+* If `return` is `false`, a 'historical' set of the document will accumulate in the destination collection every time the source document is updated.
+  The number at the end of the ID will automatically increment with every new version.
+   * If the document was deleted from the source, the set of old versions of the document will remain in the destination because the delete behavior returns `false`.

 {CODE-BLOCK:javascript}
-function deleteDocumentsOf<CollectionName>Behavior(docId) {
+function deleteDocumentsOf<CollectionName>Behavior(docId, deleted) {
    return [true | false];
 }
 {CODE-BLOCK/}